openmainframeproject/tac/proposed_projects/VMLINK.md

 ## Mentors
   * Rick Troth \<rmt@casita.net\>

-## Additional Contacts
+## Additional Comments

 In one shop, we did a lot of sharing of disks among virtual machines.
-Doing a 'vmcp link' was no big deal for the VMers.
-Use of 'mount' was second nature for the Linux guys.
+Doing a `vmcp link` was no big deal for the VMers.
+Use of `mount` was second nature for the Linux guys.
 The combination was always a mental stretch.
 Eventually we coaxed the automounter into doing it all for us.

-Most Linux distros include /etc/auto.net which serves as an example.
+Most Linux distros include `/etc/auto.net` which serves as an example.
-(Usually also /etc/auto.smb if you like.)
-Maybe create /etc/auto.vmlink to handle linking, varying online, and mounting of disks owned by other virtual machines (assuming your v-machine has the rights to read it, which is a whole other story).
+(Usually also `/etc/auto.smb` if you like.)
+For this project, create `/etc/auto.vmlink` to handle linking, varying online, and mounting of disks owned by other virtual machines (assuming your v-machine has the rights to read it, which is a whole other story).